U.S. House panel subpoenas Trump associate Sater after no-show

 “Michael, Putin gets on stage with Donald for a ribbon cutting for Trump Moscow, and Donald owns the republican nomination.
 And possibly beats Hillary and our boy is in .. . .
 We will manage this process better than anyone.
 You and I will get Donald and Vladimir on a stage together very shortly.
 That the game changer,” the email said.

-Reporting by David Morgan and Susan Heavey in Washington; Nathan Layne in New York.
-Editing by Kevin Drawbaugh, Doina Chiacu and David Gregorio
+Reporting by David Morgan and Susan Heavey in Washington and by Nathan Layne in New York; Editing by Kevin Drawbaugh, David Gregorio and Susan Thomas